Intro to 18F Infrastructure

 - What it means to work in the public

 Rule #1 is if you don’t see us doing something already, and you can’t find express authorization to do it, please ask first.
-We promise to get you an answer very quickly.
-If there is software or hardware you need that you don’t have or don’t know how to get, for example, hop into #infrastructure and ask.
-If no one knows, tag me and I’ll point you at the process we will follow if I’m willing to approve it.
+We promise to get you an answer quickly.
+For example, if there is software or hardware you need that you don’t have or don’t know how to get, hop into #infrastructure and ask.

-You’ve probably heard about the recent Office of Personnel Management (OPM) data breach, and you probably know about the NSA (by way of Ed Snowden, perhaps).
-Everyone at 18F is responsible for our organization’s security and ensuring that the private data of the public is safe.
+You’ve probably heard about the Office of Personnel Management (OPM) data breach, and you probably know about the NSA.
+Everyone at TTS is responsible for our organization’s security and ensuring that the private data of the public is safe.

 Take care when connecting applications to each other.
 While such connections can provide workflow conveniences, they also open us up to security violations.
 Often times this is an OAuth integration.
 Before connecting applications together, for example enabling a Slack-to-Google Docs plugin, please consult us in #infrastructure.

-That isn’t to say that 18F can’t solicit public input.
+That isn’t to say that TTS can’t solicit public input.
 We absolutely can.
 We can also limit access through a process, but we need a process that is both (1) initially open to everyone and (2) is clearly documented.
-This also applies to acquisitions or procurement, and the very byzantine laws around government finance.
+This also applies to acquisitions or procurement, and the very complex laws around government finance.

-Here are some things that you might have been used to doing outside of government that you cannot do now:
+There are some things that you might have been used to doing outside of government that you cannot do now.

 If you’re an engineer of any kind, the most important part of your job in the government at the moment is security.
 If you’re building anything, a good place to start is 18F’s security standards.

 - If you don’t see us doing it already and you can’t find express authorization to do something, please ask first.